Bit Efficient Toeplitz Covariance Estimation: Introduction

 \subsection{Relations to Prior Art}

 Estimating the covariance matrix by acquiring all the entries of each sample has been a significant topic in statistics \cite{barton1997structured}.
 Classical methods, such as maximum likelihood estimation \cite{burg1982estimation} and projected covariance estimation \cite{roberts1987digital}, have been extensively studied.
-In addition, methods that consider only a subset of the entries in each sample has also been explored \cite{gonen2016subspace}.
+In addition, methods that consider only a subset of the entries in each sample have also been explored \cite{gonen2016subspace}.
 The introduction of the Toeplitz property into these methods has been shown to significantly enhance estimation performance \cite{miller1987role}.
 This improvement arises from the inherent translational invariance of the covariance matrix in stationary processes, which effectively reduces the degrees of freedom required for estimation in practical applications \cite{cai2013optimal}.
 Leveraging the Toeplitz property not only improves estimation accuracy but also reduces computational complexity.

 To address the Toeplitz covariance estimation problem, sparse recovery methods built on the Vandermonde decomposition of $T$ have been employed \cite{gonen2016subspace, yang2014discretization}.
 In particular, several well-known algorithms, such as MUSIC and ESPRIT methods, have been studied under the low-rank setting.
 Furthermore, under the strong separation assumption, sparse Fourier transform methods can be applied to solve this problem \cite{eldar2020sample, chen2016fourier}.
-Exploiting the structural properties of the Toeplitz covariance matrix, it is often sufficient to consider only a subset of entries from each sample.
-The indices of this subset are referred to as the \textit{ruler} (see Definition~\ref{Ruler}), which is analogous to the sparse array in array signal processing.
-Consequently, the trade-off between VSC and ESC becomes a critical consideration.
-To address this, numerous studies have explored sparse ruler-based methods, which have found widespread applications in signal processing \cite{pillai1985new, romero2015compressive}.
+In radar and array signal processing, a coherent line of algorithmic methods has been developed for Toeplitz-structured covariance estimation, including projection-based, majorization-minimization-based maximum likelihood estimation (MLE), and expectation-maximizatio (EM) approaches \cite{du2020toeplitz, aubry2024advanced, aubry2021structured, yang2023robust}.
+While prior works focus on full-digital (unquantized) covariance estimation and typically rely on refined, high-complexity algorithms to improve performance, this paper investigates the fundamental limits of a simple estimator constructed from quantized measurements by leveraging appropriately designed dithering to ensure desirable statistical properties.